Bijli Mahadev Trek

 We have always wanted trekkers to be well-informed before they go on a trek.
 Knowledge is the difference between a safe trek and a dangerous one.
 It’s also the difference between a wholesome experience and a superficial experience.

-Use this section to learn about the Back-to-Nature Trek at Bijli Mahadev.
+Use this section to learn about the Bijli Mahadev Trek.
 It has in-depth information about each day of the trek, what to expect, and how you need to prepare for it.
 Many years of expertise have gone into this content.
 Trekkers find that extremely useful.

 Day 1